joelberkeley/spidr/tutorials/HowSpidrWorks.md

 > *__DETAIL__* Due to limitations spidr's handling of scope, labels are not contiguous and cannot therefore be list indices.
 Instead, we use a `List (Nat, Expr)` where the `Nat` is the `Expr` label.
 The list remains topologically sorted.

 In either of these approaches, we need to keep track of generated labels, so we don't reuse them (for the list, this means keeping track of the list).
 Idris is a purely functional language, which means effects, including state, are explicit.
 In spidr, this state is expressed with the `Graph` type constructor, which is essentially a `State` over our topologically-sorted list.
 Put another way, `Graph` is the _effect_ of labelling nodes in our computational graph.
 This explicit state introduces the tradeoff between performance and ergonomics we mentioned earlier.

+Finally, a `Tensor` is simply a container for an `Expr`, a runtime-available `Shape`, and an erased element type.

 Now we know how spidr constructs the graph, let's look at how it consumes it.